UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 Steps 3-4 will be repeated multiple times until the development team (which could even be a single developer) deems it is ready for release.

-In this course, you will not only learn about Python but also about the development process that most Python projects (and virtually any other programming language) go through. gitHub Classroom allows for the steps indicated above to be completed in an academic environment.
+In this course, you will not only learn about Python but also about the development process that most Python projects (and virtually any other programming language) go through.
+GitHub Classroom allows for the steps indicated above to be completed in an academic environment.

 In short: you will be using real professional tools and workflow when doing the work for this program.
 Be patient -- it is a lot to learn, but the goal is for you to learn useful skills, not to complete the coursework as easily as possible.